 It’s important for your kids to understand why you are establishing these guidelines.
-Smart Social Founder Josh Ochs created a course for students to see some real life consequences of making mistakes on social media.
+Smart Social Founder Josh Ochs created a workshop for students to see some real life consequences of making mistakes on social media.
 It’s designed to encourage students to be more aware of their behavior online.

 Some experts warn excessive screen time and social media use can lead to:

 - even suicide

 A smartphone and social media agreement can help families create healthy internet habits as soon as a new device is introduced into the home.
 The start of a new year is also a great time to introduce an agreement to get parents and students on the same page.
 Remember to revisit and revise the agreement, as needed, throughout the year.